 Endurance athletes need more than just carbohydrates

 Endurance athletes tend to focus on carbohydrate intake and pay little, if any, attention to protein.
-As a result, protein deficiency appears often among endurance athletes, with its inevitable negative effects on performance and health.
-Serious endurance athletes do need considerable amounts of protein, far above the normal adult RDA, because maintenance, repair, and growth of lean muscle mass all depend on it, as well as optimum immune system function.
+As a result, protein deficiency appears often among endurance athletes with its inevitable negative effects on performance and health.
+Serious endurance athletes do need considerable amounts of protein, far above the normal recommended daily allotment because maintenance, repair, and growth of lean muscle mass all depend on protein.
+So does one's optimum immune system function.
 Low dietary protein lengthens recovery time, causes muscle weakness, and suppresses the immune system.
-Chronic protein deficiency will cancel the beneficial effects of your workouts; instead, you will become susceptible to fatigue, lethargy, anemia, and possibly even more severe disorders.
-Athletes with over training syndrome usually have protein deficiency.
+Chronic protein deficiency will cancel the beneficial effects of your workouts.
+Instead, you will become susceptible to fatigue, lethargy, anemia, and possibly even more severe disorders.
+Athletes with over-training syndrome usually have protein deficiency.

 Questions, concerns, & answers

-I thought only bodybuilders needed high protein diets.When you get down to it, however, we are body builders in some respects, building our bodies to do what we want them to.
+I thought only bodybuilders needed high protein diets.When you get down to it, we are body builders in some respects, building our bodies to do what we want them to.
 The truth is that endurance athletes and bodybuilders have similar protein requirements, but the way in which the body uses the protein differs.
-Bodybuilders need protein primarily to increase muscle tissue; endurance athletes need protein primarily to repair existing muscle tissue that is undergoing constant breakdown from daytoday training.
+Bodybuilders need protein primarily to increase muscle tissue.
+Endurance athletes need protein primarily to repair existing muscle tissue that is undergoing constant breakdown from day-to-day training.

 Eating a high protein diet will cause unwanted weight gain and muscle growth.Actually, the type of training you engage in determines whether you bulk up or not.
 High volume endurance training does not produce muscle bulk, regardless of protein intake, whereas relatively low volumes of strength training will.
-Either way, the muscle tissue requires protein.
-Additionally, it is the volume of calories you consumebe it from carbohydrates, protein, or fatthat is the primary factor in weight gain.
-Youve simply got to have more calories going out (i.e. being burned) during exercise and other activities than you have coming in via the diet to avoid unwanted weight gain.
+Either way, muscle tissue requires protein.
+Additionally, it is the volume of calories you consume - be it from carbohydrates, protein, or fat - that is the primary factor in weight gain.
+You've simply got to have more calories going out (i.e. being burned) during exercise and other activities than you have coming in via the diet to avoid unwanted weight gain.